Best small cars to buy in Canada

 Buying a small car comes with several benefits, especially when you take your budget into consideration:

 • Cheaper to buy upfront.
-As you can see, half the cars on this list have an MSRP of less than $30K.
+Half the cars featured on our list have an MSRP of less than $30K.

 • Less money spent at the pump.
 You’ll save hundreds of dollars a year by opting for a smaller car instead of a gas-guzzling truck or SUV.